Food Service Helper

 There is currently no provincial legislation regulating this occupation in Alberta.

-Food service helpers are employed in restaurants and formal dining rooms.
+Food service helpers are employed in restaurants, formal dining rooms and other retail eating and drinking establishments.
 Most food service helpers are students employed in part-time positions.

 When dining room attendants have learned food and beverage service skills by observing experienced food and beverage servers and obtaining appropriate training (for example, food safety courses), they may advance to food and beverage server positions.
 For more information, see the Food and Beverage Server occupational profile.